disco252/pwnagotchi-plugins/README.md

 ======================================================================================================================================================================================

-net_pos.py is based upon the original plugin, but it works, not calling for a toml table in config.toml.
+net_pos.py is based upon the original plugin, but it works.
 Use Google Geolocation API.

 main.plugins.net-pos.enabled = true<br>